 But not every customer is the same, and generational characteristics play an important role in where cemeteries direct their marketing and how they speak to their communities...this is driven by the fact that these generations have varying expectations.

 So what are some of the traits and opportunities associated with the various generations?
 Let’s take a look:

 The Baby Boomers

 Baby Boomers also known as the “me” generation, those born approximately between mid 1940’s and mid 1960’s, representing over 76 million of the US population.
 As many approach retirement, this group has more disposable income than any other generation, providing cemeteries with a vast marketing opportunity.

 Significant lifetime influences on the Boomers ranges from Civil Rights, to the Vietnam War, the sexual revolution, the Cold War and of course the introduction of space travel.
 They also have the highest divorce rate and 2nd marriages in US history.
 They’re post WWII babies who grew up to be the radicals of the 1970’s and yuppies of the 1980’s...“The American Dream” was promised to them as children and they pursued it relentlessly, as a result they’re often characterized with significant material wealth and ambition.

-Testament to that, former NHL hockey player, Bob Probert, rode out in style on a motorcycle sidecare, thats personalization in action!
+Testament to that, former NHL hockey player, Bob Probert, rode out in style on a motorcycle sidecar, that's personalization in action!

-While the Boomers may be known for still favouring some long standing practices and tools, make no mistake, boomers have embraced technology and are more tech savvy than ever before.
+While the Boomers may be known for still favoring some long-standing practices and tools, make no mistake, Boomers have embraced technology and are more tech-savvy than ever before.